 In order to accomplish its objectives, the Animal Health Section works closely with the United States Department of Agriculture's Veterinary Services Division, private accredited veterinarians, livestock and poultry producers, and licensees/registrants.

-The Animal Health Section oversees the inspection and licensing of pet merchants, and livestock dealers, transporters, and packers.
-It also issues registration certificates to animal shelters, rescue organizations, certified euthanasia technicians and associated facilities.
+The Animal Health Section oversees the inspection and licensing of pet shops, and livestock dealers, transporters, and packers.
+It also registers certified euthanasia technicians and associated facilities.